-Today, I’m going to be talking about a question that I get a LOT when it comes to pricing: Should I put my prices on my website?
+Today, I’m going to be talking about a question that I get a LOT when it comes to pricing: Pricing on website – should I do that, or not?

 Now this is definitely a topic that gets debated regularly amongst bookkeepers.

 This month, in The Bookkeeper’s Voice, I talked about whether bookkeepers should put their prices on their website and whether this is good for business (or not!) >>> Episode #026 (Should You Put Your Pricing On Your Bookkeeping Business Website?)

 If you want to get a bit more insight into the challenges our industry faces, and the parallels that can be drawn with other industries and experiences, then check it out!